There are over 470 species of sharks and they have been living on Planet Earth for 420 million years.

 Sharks live in all oceans down to depths of 2,000 meters (6,600 feet).
 Usually, they do not live in freshwater with the exception of the bull shark and river shark.

 Europe's mild waters are quite protected from sharks and their jaws.
-Italy, with its warmer seas, leads the chart with 10 attacks and two deaths, but it is Greece that has the largest number of fatalities (8).
-The Old Continent has lost a total of 17 people for sharks, since 1847.
+Italy, with its warmer seas, recorded 13 attacks and three deaths, but it is Greece that has the largest number of attacks (14) and fatalities (12).
+The Old Continent has lost a total of 27 people for sharks, since 1847.

-With a total of 510 shark attacks and 144 deaths since 1700, the Australian continent is always under red alert.
+With a total of 520 shark attacks and 146 deaths since 1700, the Australians are always under red alert.
 Discover our shark attack map and get an anti-shark defense system to protect yourself while surfing.

 The most shark-infested regions are: